Creeping Terror

 “The art style was nice and the levels were fun to explore.”

-“The visuals of this game appear to have been done on a budget, but they still have their own unique charm.”
+“The visuals of this game, while done on a budget, still have a certain charm that makes them enjoyable.”

 “What was even the point of porting it to PC if PC players can expect the same visuals that a handheld system can render?”